18F/ux-guide/_pages/research/plan.md

 ### Identifying participant groups

 Because of the time-limited nature of 18F engagements, participant groups can depend on the [type of research]({{site.baseurl}}/research/clarify-the-basics/#research-types) you're doing and where you’re at in the overall design process.
 For example, if you’re doing stakeholder interviews as part of a Path Analysis project, you’re likely to learn more about who you need to talk to with each interview you do.
 We recommend asking “Who else should we speak with?” in these discovery issues.
-This can help you learn of user groups whose needs should be considered.
-You might focus future rounds of research on learning from people within these user groups.
+This can help you learn of groups whose needs should be considered.
+You might focus future rounds of research on learning from people within these groups.

 Once you've [framed a problem](https://github.com/18F/path-analysis/blob/master/approach.md#2-draft-a-problem-statement) or research hypothesis, it’s important that your participant groups include people who represent the make-up of the public who may experience the problem or need to use the related service.
 User profiles and personas are a good place to start, if they are based on existing data.
 Revise them as you learn more about the users of your service.